Nextome/nextome.github.io/docs/Fundamental Concepts/fundamental_concepts.md

 *Definition*

-The concept of '**Tag**' refers to a sensor to be located within the context of tag tracking technology.
+The concept of '**Tag**' refers to a sensor to be located within the context of tag tracking solution.
 The Tag can be associated with an object or a person.
 Each sensor physically associated with the entity to be located must have a corresponding Tag object within the Nextome system.
 The Tag object is uniquely identified by the triplet (UUID, Minor, Major), and it must necessarily be associated with the Venue where the technology aiming to locate it is installed.
 It's not possible to associate a specific Map with the Tag since it refers to a locatable entity that could move from one Map to another.
 The Tag object can contain: